shadyazzar1/gemini-clone/README.md

+this is a clone for gemini google ai created with react and vite

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.